 - Collaborate with peers, share ideas, and support one another as writers.

-Our kindergarten classrooms utilize a variety of resources to teach our youngest learners.
+Our kindergarten classrooms utilize a variety of resources to teach our youngest learners to write.
 The foundational skills taught include the following: letter formation, sight words, sentence writing, interactive writing, story writing, and informational writing.

 Each building in District 25 has a literacy interventionist to support struggling readers and writers.
 Students who participate in literacy intervention are identified using district assessment criteria.
 They participate in small group instruction using engaging leveled books.
 Systematically designed lessons empower students as they work toward attaining reading and writing proficiency.